 You can find the nearest GUM clinic and find out how to get free testing kits here: Find a Chlamydia Test.

-Don’t worry this is an infection that is relatively easy to treat.
-The most important thing to remember is to do so as soon as possible.
+Don’t worry, this is an infection that is relatively easy to treat.
+The most important thing to remember is to get treatment as soon as possible.

 The first line recommended treatment is now Doxycycline 100mg tablets taken twice daily and used for 7 days.

-Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can get antibiotic tablets from your GP or a regulated online GP such as e-Surgery.
+Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can get antibiotic tablets from your GP or an online pharmacy such as e-Surgery.
 See your treatment options for chlamydia.

 Remember that after treatment it is advised to abstain from sex for 7 days.
 As always be sure to practice safe sex to prevent reinfection!